SWiT/calibration/README.md

 Use 'Spacebar' to save good images where all the symbols were read.

-Save 10-20 images the press 'C' to attempt a calibration.
+Save 20-40 images then press 'C' to attempt calibration.